gmlarumbe/vhdl-ext/README.md

 # Features #

 ## Tree-sitter ##
-The package provides the major-mode `vhdl-ts-mode` for syntax highligting and indentation.
-It is derived from `vhdl-mode` making all `vhdl-mode` functionality still available.
+The package `vhdl-ts-mode` provides syntax highlighting, indentation and a backend for hierarchy extraction, definitions and references navigation, and some other features implemented in `vhdl-ext`.
+Using tree-sitter as a backend is recommended as it is much faster and efficient than internal Emacs lisp parsing.

-`vhdl-ts-mode` is still work in progress and aims to provide the same functionality as `vhdl-ext` but much faster and efficiently.
+`vhdl-ts-mode` is derived from `vhdl-mode` making all `vhdl-mode` functionality still available.

 For more information see the [wiki](https://github.com/gmlarumbe/vhdl-ext/wiki/Tree-sitter).